Counties 1 Western West: Western Counties (1993–1996)

 At the end of the 1992–93 season the top six teams from London Division 1 and the top six from South West Division 1 were combined to create National 5 South.
 This meant that Western Counties dropped from a tier 7 league to a tier 8 league for the years that National 5 South was active.
 Promotion continued to South West 2 and relegation down to either Cornwall/Devon or Gloucestershire/Somerset.
 The league continued to be sponsored by Courage.

 Western Counties West (1996–2009)

 Major restructuring by the RFU at the end of the 1995–96 season saw Western Counties split into two separate leagues, Western Counties North and Western Counties West, which reverted to tier 7 leagues due to the cancellation of National 5 South.
 Promotion from Western Counties West was now to the new South West 2 West division (formerly South West 2) while relegation was now to Cornwall/Devon.
 From the 2008–09 season the league sponsor is Tribute.

-Western Counties West (2009–present)
+Western Counties West (2009–2022)

 Despite widespread league restructuring by the RFU, Western Counties West continued as a tier 7 league, with promotion to South West 1 West (formerly South West 2 West) and relegation to Cornwall/Devon.
 Tribute continued to sponsor the league.

+Counties 1 Western West (2022– )

+Following league reorganisation, Western Counties West is renamed Counties 1 Western West and continues to be a tier 7 league.
+Promotion is to Regional 2 South West and relegation to Counties 2 Cornwall, Counties 2 Devon or Counties 2 Somerset.